Hexy00123/Minesweeper/readme.md

 ## Technologies
 ### Computer vision technologies
 To detect cells of the map it was used the mss library for image capture.
-After detecting the mask was put on the main frame, which checks if the pixel components satisfy the special condition (given as inequality for h, s, and v component).
+After detecting the mask was put on the main frame, which checks if the pixel components satisfy the special condition (given as inequality for h, s, and v
+### User interface
+Developed with using the PyQt5 library, to allow user to choose options of helping such as:
+1) Show the places for flags
+2) Show the places of bombs
+3) Choose the depth of map analysis